On Possibilities of High Precision Fundamental Physics Experiments in Spin-Transparent Storage Rings of Low Energy Polarized Electron Beams: Beam Physics Issues and Limitations

+It is reasonable to assume $U=1$ and $\tilde{M}^{-1}=M^{-1}/2$.
+Then, for the parameters given in Table~\ref{tab:long-dyn}, Eqs.~\ref{eq:want_mix_fact} and \ref{eq:tau_z_acc} result in $M \lesssim 4.9$ and $\tau_z\lesssim 3.7$~s, respectively.
+Therefore, we assume a longitudinal cooling time $\tau_z^{\rm cool}$ of 4~s.
+Since longitudinal IBS and cooling balance each other in equilibrium, we need to find the beam parameters corresponding to the IBS times of

+where we assume that 10\% of the longitudinal cooling decrement is coupled into each of the transverse dimensions.
+We use the same optimization procedure as described above for the uncooled case to find the transverse emittances and momentum spread satisfying Eq.~\ref{eq:XVI}.
+They are listed in Table~\ref{tab:beam-param} along with the corresponding maximum beam sizes in the low and high-energy sections of the ring.

-The beam parameters of Eq.~\ref{eq:XVII} for the optics of Fig.~\ref{fig:OpticsEntireRing} give the beam size shown in Fig.~\ref{fig:BeamSizeCooling}.
-The beam sizes with stochastic cooling in Fig.~\ref{fig:BeamSizeCooling} are certainly more manageable and are more straightforward to realize in practice than those without cooling in Fig.~\ref{fig:BeamSizeNoCooling}.
+Figure~\ref{fig:BeamSizeCooling} plots the rms transverse beam sizes around the ring for the cooled beam parameters in Table~\ref{tab:beam-param} and the optics of Fig.~\ref{fig:OpticsEntireRing}.
+The beam sizes with stochastic cooling in Fig.~\ref{fig:BeamSizeCooling} are certainly more manageable and are more straightforward to realize in practice than those without cooling whose maximum values are summarized in Table~\ref{tab:beam-param}.